rabbibotton/clog/README.md

 CLOG-USER> (create-div *body* :content "Hello World!")
 ```

-The clog-repl URL is http://127.0.0.1:8080/repl *body* will always refer to the
+The clog-repl URL is http://127.0.0.1:8080/repl ``*body*``` will always refer
-last access of that URL.
+to the last access of that URL.

-To open a browser with the CLOG manual:
+To open a browser with the CLOG manual (or in the builder it is under Help):

 ```
 CL-USER> (clog:open-manual)